 M-key: Supports PCIe x4 (typically NVMe).

-B+M key: Can support both SATA and PCIe but is limited by the host slot.
+B+M key: Can support both SATA and PCIe, but is limited by the host slot.

 M.2 NVMe drives need PCIe lanes to connect to the CPU.
 So, an NVMe slot will have the PCIe lanes allocated to it.
-The number of lanes and the generation depends on the motherboard design.
-Other ports will connect the SATA bus allowing only the SATA drives.
+The number of lanes and the generation depend on the motherboard design.
+Other ports will connect the SATA bus ,allowing only the SATA drives.
 Some ports are hybrid and controlled by the chipset.
 These ports will support both M.2 NVMe and SATA drives.
 When an NVMe drive is connected, it generally bypasses the chipset and connects to the CPU.
 In the case of M.2 SATA drives, the connection will be routed through the SATA bus and chipset.

 More about Hybrid M.2 Slots